 Do you work?
 Yup, I thought so.
 We all need to support ourselves!
 I happen to love my job, but that doesn’t mean Henry appreciates that I leave the house for hours at a time.
 We tried the CleverPet, a smart device that acts like a doggie game console, to see if it would help.
 Did it?
 Check out our CleverPet review!

 Disclosure: We received a CleverPet Hub free of charge in exchange for an honest review.
 The following review is my personal opinion, and may not reflect that of CleverPet or any other individual.
-This post also contains Affiliate linkS.
+This post also contains Affiliate linkS, meaning that we will earn a small commission from purchases made through these links.

 Our CleverPet Review